skypyproject/skypy/docs/how_to_config_file.rst

         x1: 230000
         x2: 15589.3

-  or you could also define the variables at the top and then reference them
+  or you could also define the variables at the top level and then reference them

   .. code:: yaml